drivendataorg/cloud-cover-runtime/README.md

 zip -r submission.zip submission_src
 ```

 When the platform runs your code, it will extract `assets` to `/codeexecution/assets`.
-You'll need to tell PyTorch to use your custom cache directory instead of `~/.cache/torch`.
+You'll need to tell PyTorch to use your custom cache directory instead of `~/.cache/torch` by setting the `TORCH_HOME` environment variable in your Python code (in `main.py` for example).

 ```python
 import os